Top 100 Countries by Human Development Index (HDI) — Latest UNDP Ranking

 Use UNDP’s complementary indices such as the Inequality-adjusted HDI (IHDI) and the Planetary pressures–adjusted HDI (PHDI), which adjust the headline score for distribution and environmental pressures.

-The table below lists the Top 100 countries by the Human Development Index (HDI) using the latest HDR release (HDI values for 2023).
+The table below lists the Top 100 countries by the Human Development Index (HDI) in the HDR 2025 release, using the latest available 2023 values.
 Use the controls to search, filter by region and development group, sort by value or rank change, and switch the value display between the HDI index and % of the 1.000 frontier.

 | Rank | Country | Value | Δ rank |